maxwolf621/Notes/Typescript/Class.md

   }
   f2(other: Base) {
     other.x = 10;
-    ' Property 'x' is protected and only accessible through an instance of class 'Derived2'.
+          ^ Property 'x' is protected and only accessible through an instance of class 'Derived2'.
-    ' This is an instance of class 'Base'.
+            This is an instance of class 'Base'.
   }
 }
 ```

-Java, for example, considers this to be legal.
+- Java, for example, considers this to be legal.
 On the other hand, C# and C++ chose that this code should be illegal.
-TypeScript sides with C# and C++ here, because accessing x in Derived2 should only be legal from Derived2’s subclasses, and Derived1 isn’t one of them.
-Moreover, if accessing x through a Derived1 reference is illegal (which it certainly should be!), then accessing it through a base class reference should never improve the situation.
+TypeScript sides with C# and C++ here, because **accessing `x` in `Derived2` should only be legal from `Derived2`’s subclasses**, and `Derived1` isn't one of them.
+Moreover, if accessing `x` through a `Derived1` reference is illegal, then accessing it through a base class reference should never improve the situation.

 ## Cross-instance private access